Baalekshan/Devopsified-Go-Web-App/README.md

-This is a very basic web server implemented in Golang
+This is a very basic web server implemented in Golang and deployed in a kubernetes cluster with CI/CD pipelines